-On Noom, you are logging your food each day and the Noom app automatically labels each thing you log as red, yellow, or green.
+On Noom, you are logging your food each day and the Noom app automatically labels each thing you log as a noom red food, yellow, or green.
 (You can see how food logging works on my Noom App Walk Through.)

-Most alcoholic drinks are generally coded as red or yellow in Noom but it is important to check the specific drink you are having.
+Most alcoholic drinks are generally coded as Noom red foods or yellow foods but it is important to check the specific drink you are having.

 Consider these two different way to log mixed drinks.
 For example, “vodka sodas” are yellow, but if you log the components separately vodka is red and club soda is blue.
 (Blue foods on noom are usually virtually calorie-free and do not count towards your daily calorie goals.)